 -

-Matcha can have less caffeine than coffee, ________ people may still feel awake after drinking it.
+Matcha can have less caffeine than coffee, people may still feel awake after drinking it.

 because / but / so